-Legend:

-C = In Compliance N = Noncompliance 2C = In Compliance at Follow-up 2N = Noncompliance at Follow-up
+N = Noncompliance 2C = In Compliance at Follow-up 2N = Noncompliance at Follow-up

-Licensee Name

-Prepared By

-Period reviewed (ICO Use Only)
+Use Only)

-Date Completed

-Date Follow-up Perfo rmed
+rmed

+Use Only) Use Only)

 ICMP - DEALER TIPS

 - 1. Section 44-30-820 C.R.S.
 Persons in Supervisory positions unlawful acts rules.
 It is unlawful for a dealer, floorperson, or other employee who serves in a supervisory position to solicit or accept a tip or gratuity from a player or patron at the licensed gaming establishment where he or she is employed; except that a dealer may accept tips or gratuities from a patron at the table at which the dealer is conducting play, subject to this section.
 Except as the commission may authorize by rule, a dealer shall immediately deposit tips or gratuities in a lockbox reserved for that purpose, accounted for and placed in a pool for distribution based upon criteria established in advance by the licensed retailer.
 Interview pit personnel to determine compliance with this requirement. - C N 2C 2N